ArcticMC/Scenarios/descriptions.md

 ### Australia (H, no comb.)

-> &#x1F534; THIS IS AN ADMIN SCENARIO.
-PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)

 > In this gamemode, each individual will be set as a different animal that lives in the continent of Australia.
-For information about the animal and the power you will receive from it, check out this post made by Hoookey. https://www.reddit.com/r/ultrahardcore/comments/a3nbe3/hoookeys_1700/
+For more information about the animals and their powers, use the command /scen and click on the scenario called Australia.

 ### Backpacks (L)
 > You will have the ability to open your backpack, (/bp) to gain an extra 27 inventory slots for yourself.
 If you die with items in your backpack, they will fall to the floor.